thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

-In 2024, Interactors continued to prove its value in real-world projects—it was integrated with Playwright, Integrated into Tauri as part of a proof of concept (POC) for client, and leveraged in our Data-Driven Test Framework.
+In 2024, Interactors continued to prove its value in real-world projects—it was integrated with Playwright, Integrated into Tauri as part of a proof of concept (POC) for a client, and leveraged in our Data-Driven Test Framework.

 **It helped teams:**